Central Coast Bears: Junior participation

 The Central Coast Bears have 23 junior clubs in their catchment area.
 Within these 23 clubs are over 7,000 players currently participating in rugby league at various levels.
-Many famous NRL players started out playing at the junior level within this catchment, including Matt Orford, Akuila Uate, Chris Heighington, Mitchell Pearce and Kieran Foran.
+Many famous NRL players started out playing at the junior level within this catchment, including Matt Orford, Akuila Uate, Chris Heighington, Mitchell Pearce, Kieran Foran and Nicho Hynes.

 Membership

 The Central Coast Bears started a membership structure in 2009, setting themselves a target of 5,000 members by March 2011.
 This goal was reached in December 2010, three months early, and as of November 2011, the Central Coast Bears had over 7,600 financial members.